adamnemecek/adjoint/README.md

 # Adjointness, norm, fixed point and you...
 * [Join the `Adjoint` discord server](https://discord.gg/mr9TAhpyBW)
 <!--

+* riesz representation theorem
+    * see the wikipedia on anti-linearity it sure looks like a fourier?

 * windwing number is very similar
    * [Brouwers Fixed Point Theorem Proof using Winding Numbers](https://math.stackexchange.com/questions/3674669/brouwers-fixed-point-theorem-proof-using-winding-numbers)

 * de rahm twisted cohomology
   * [Twisted de Rham cohomology, homological definition of the integral and "Physics over a ring"]https://arxiv.org/abs/0809.0086
   * Definition.
 Physics is a part of mathematics devoted to the calculation of integrals of the form g(x)e^f(x)dx.
 Different branches of physics are distinguished by the range of the variable x and by the names used for f(x), g(x) and for the integral.
-For example, in classical statistical physics x runs over a symplec- tic manifold, f(x) is called the Hamiltonian function and the integral has the meaning of a partition function or of a correlation function.
+For example, in classical statistical physics x runs over a symplectic manifold, f(x) is called the Hamiltonian function and the integral has the meaning of a partition function or of a correlation function.
 In a d-dimensional quantum field theory x runs over the space of functions on a d-dimensional manifold (the space of fields) and f(x) is interpreted as an action functional.
   * note how this is a lot like fourier
   * its an inner product (sum of a * b) where b is the circle